Michael P. Murphy: Murph workout

 Murphy created his own CrossFit-style workout called "Body Armor", which involved running, pushing, pulling, and lifting exercises while wearing body armor, a 16.4 lb vest that he wore while deployed.
-After Murphy's death, the Body Armor workout began to become popular among SEAL teams everywhere as it could be done almost anywhere and required very little equipment.
-On August 17, 2005, Greg Glassman, the founder of CrossFit, posted the workout to CrossFit's website as the Workout of the Day (WOD).
-Now the workout is often performed at CrossFit affiliates, military bases, and Navy ships around the world on Memorial Day.
+After Murphy's death, on August 17, 2005, the founder of CrossFit Greg Glassman posted the workout to CrossFit's website as the Workout of the Day (WOD).
+The regimen of a one mile run, 100 pull-ups, 200 push-ups, 300 air squats and another mile run, while wearing the body armor vest, is named the "Murph Challenge" in his honor.
+The Body Armor workout became popular among SEAL teams everywhere as it could be done almost anywhere and required very little equipment.
+Now the workout is often performed at CrossFit affiliates, military bases, and Navy ships, as well as members of the public, around the world on Memorial Day.

-LT MICHAEL P. MURPHY NAVY SEAL MUSEUM

-The LT Michael P. Murphy Navy SEAL Museum/Sea Cadet Training Facility is a dual purpose building located in West Sayville NY with a Museum dedicated to telling the history, legacy and sacrifices of Naval Special Warfare operators from WW II and the underwater demolition teams through the present day War on Terror with 7 Exhibition Halls, a theater and SEAL Adventure Ride.
-The building also houses a Sea Cadet Training Facility which is the home of the LT Michael P. Murphy Sea Cadet Division of the United States Naval Sea Cadets.

 In media

 In the 2013 film Lone Survivor, Murphy is portrayed by actor Taylor Kitsch.

 Murph: The Protector is a 2013 documentary about Murphy as told by his family and friends.